kwkou/815/articles/iot-hub/iot-hub-bulk-identity-mgmt.md

   }
 }

-// Step 3: Call import using the same storage blob to delete all devices! importJob = await registryManager.ImportDevicesAsync(containerSasUri, containerSasUri);
+// Step 3: Call import using the same blob to delete all devices! importJob = await registryManager.ImportDevicesAsync(containerSasUri, containerSasUri);

 // Wait until job is finished